Programming Projects

 Methodology:

-- Model Development: Employed a decision tree regression model to forecast the number of jobs created from specific hydro-power allocations.
-Focused on precise and accurate predictive modeling.
+- Model Development: I trained a decision tree regression model to predict the number of jobs generated based on power allocation levels across regions.
+This allowed for more targeted and outcome-driven energy planning.

 Key Outcomes: